StephenEisner/ServeCoin/DESIGN.md

 Then on top of these standard information practices, protocols can be built to parse and automate custom filtering for what sorts of information is required for an indivdual to agree upon the service.

+#TODO

+- [] Decide if this should be built on the EVM, using plutus or marlowe, or be a new chain
+  - [] Investigate EVM and Solidity
+  - [] Investigate Plutus and Marlowe

+- [] Finish Design Sheet